At UN, Trump to face questions about Iran, Ukraine, allies | CBC News

 But China's Xi Jinping is not expected to attend, nor are several other prominent world leaders, including Russia's Vladimir Putin and Israeli Prime Minister Benjamin Netanyahu.

 Among the nations whose leaders Trump plans to meet in New York: Iraq, Poland, Egypt, Pakistan, South Korea and Japan.
-He will also meet with British Prime Minister Boris Johnson, clinging to power after failed attempts to steer his nation out of the European Union.
+He will also meet with British Prime Minister Boris Johnson, clinging to power during attempts to steer his nation out of the European Union.

 Trump's annual address to the General Assembly is scheduled for Tuesday.
 Two years ago, he used the moment to deride North Korea's Kim Jong-un as "Little Rocket Man" and threaten to destroy North Korea.